xamarin/dev-days-labs/HandsOnLab/README.md

   </StackLayout>
 ```

-This will be the base where all of the child controls will go and will have no space inbetween them.
+This will be the container where all of the child controls will go.
+Notice that we specified the children should have no space in between them.

-Next, let's add a Button that has a binding to the **GetSpeakersCommand** that we created:
+Next, let's add a Button that has a binding to the **GetSpeakersCommand** that we created (see below).
+The command takes the place of a clicked handler and will be executed whenever the user taps the button.

 ```xml
 <Button Text="Sync Speakers" Command="{Binding GetSpeakersCommand}"/>
 ```

-Under the button we can display a loading bar when we are gathering data form the server.
+Under the button we can display a loading bar when we are gathering data from the server.
 We can use an ActivityIndicator to do this and bind to the IsBusy property we created:

 ```xml
 <ActivityIndicator IsRunning="{Binding IsBusy}" IsVisible="{Binding IsBusy}"/>